PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Conducting_an_ABUserTest.md

 | 14:15 - 15:15 | Mentor Group ASW | Mentor Group BLR | Mentor Group BHU | Mentor Group HEI/KOZ |
 | 16:00 - 17:00 | any willing | any willing | any willing | any willing |

-So, let's setup our A/B tests as described in our test-plan if you are up for being an experimentor!
+So, let's setup our A/B tests as described in our test-plan if it's your turn to be an experimentor!
 If you are a participant, get out your phone so you can fill in the questionnaires of your peers.

 **For the last round, we're just going to allow whoever is eager to run another test to do so.
 There's a 45 minute break so you can make some potential quick changes to your wireframe.**